paperdev-code/zig-dots/README.md

     }
 }
 ```
-Produces an ouput similar to this;
+Produces an output similar to this:
 ```
 ⢴⢰⢂⣥⡴⢵⢻⣊⡼⢚⣈⠜⢱⡥⠷⡍⡮⡔⣥⢉⡅⢁⡆⢔
 ⠎⣍⢐⢁⢛⢻⡶⡩⠷⠂⠒⣹⠞⢊⠸⡏⢞⢴⢀⣔⣺⡃⠞⠚